kissgyorgy/cloudflare-dyndns/README.md

   For the main domain (the "@" record), simply put "example.com" Subdomains can also be specified, eg. "*.example.com" or "sub.example.com"

+  You can set the list of domains to update in the CLOUDFLARE_DOMAINS environment variable, in which the domains has to be separated by whitespace, so don't forget to quote the value!

 Options:
-  --domains TEXT     The list of domains to update, separated by whitespace.
-                     It has to be ONE argument, so don't forget to quote!
-Can be set with the CLOUDFLARE_DOMAINS environment variable.

   --api-token TEXT   CloudFlare API Token (You can create one at My Profile
                      page / API Tokens tab).
 Can be set with CLOUDFLARE_API_TOKEN environment variable.  [required]